EA Sports College Football: Soundtracks

 Prior to the release of NCAA Football 06, the only music featured in the game were fight songs of most FBS and FCS colleges featured in the game.
 These would play at random, however the user-selected "favorite team" would always have their fight song played first whenever the game was first started.

 NCAA Football 06 was the first and only entry in the series to include licensed music to keep the series in uniform with other EA Sports releases of the time, such as Madden NFL and the NHL series.

 NCAA Football 07 returned to the fight song only format.

 NCAA Football 08 added a cinematic theme song to the main menu, with fight songs playing during Dynasty Mode.

 NCAA Football 09 allows a new custom stadium sounds feature allowing users to edit what sounds are heard at specific stadiums during events within the game, such as a touchdown, field goal, or timeout.
 Fans of the teams can now create an authentic experience in each stadium by using copyrighted songs that EA is not allowed to put into the game.

 NCAA Football 10 plays ”Tick Tick Boom” by The Hives in the introduction only.

 NCAA Football 11 uses the music that is used in ESPN College Football coverage.

+Beginning with the release of EA Sports College Football 25, featured in-game music consists of marching band renditions by the EA Sports College Football Marching Band as well as other licensed music.
+The fight songs off all FBS programs at the time each game was released are included in the soundtrack as well as other school songs, drum cadences and covers of popular music.
+An original "Campus Clash" main theme was composed for the game series by Kris Bowers, and renditions by the marching bands of Auburn University and the University of South Carolina are respectively included in the soundtracks of EA Sports College Football 26 and 27.